apache/parquet-format/BloomFilter.md

 #### Hash Function
 The function used to hash values in the initial implementation is [xxHash](https://cyan4973.github.io/xxHash/), using the least-significant 64 bits version of the function on the x86-64 platform.
-Note that the function produces different values on different architectures, so implementors must be careful to use the version specific to x86-64.
-That function can be emulated on different platforms without difficulty.
+Note that a given variant, such as XXHash64, shall produces same output irrespective of the cpu/os used, though different variants may produce different values.

 #### Build a Bloom filter
 The fact that exactly eight bits are checked during each lookup means that these filters